SMAS Facelift Brisbane: When This Technique May Be Considered

 Dr Scott Turner consults with patients at Herstellen Clinic, 490 Boundary Street, Spring Hill QLD 4000 — in the Spring Hill medical precinct, close to the Brisbane CBD.

-Your initial consultation is a thorough anatomical assessment.
+Your initial consultation is a detailed anatomical assessment.
 Dr Turner examines skin quality, jowl formation, jawline definition, midface support, neck laxity, and overall facial structure, and reviews your medical history and any previous cosmetic treatments.
 You will discuss what is driving your concerns, what you are hoping to achieve, and whether SMAS facelift — or a different approach — is the appropriate response to your anatomy.

 Brisbane Patient Pathway